ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

     )

     # this starts the run!
-    tune.run(
+    tuner = tune.Tuner(
         my_trainable,
+        run_config=air.RunConfig(
             # name of your experiment
+            # if this experiment exists, we will resume from the last run
+            # as specified by
             name="my-tune-exp",
             # a directory where results are stored before being
             # sync'd to head node/cloud storage
             local_dir="/tmp/mypath",
             # see above! we will sync our checkpoints to S3 directory
             sync_config=sync_config,
+            checkpoint_config=air.CheckpointConfig(
                 # we'll keep the best five checkpoints at all times
                 # checkpoints (by AUC score, reported by the trainable, descending)
                 checkpoint_score_attr="max-auc",
                 keep_checkpoints_num=5,

-        # a very useful trick! this will resume from the last run specified by
-        # sync_config (if one exists), otherwise it will start a new tuning run
-        resume="AUTO",
+            ),
+        ),
     )
+    results = tuner.fit()

 In this example, checkpoints will be saved: